Debt Management Policies

-- Washington Public Treasurers Association Debt Policy Certification Program – Guidance for local governments developing debt policies, including policy guidance, debt policy template, and review process
+- Washington Public Treasurers Association (WPTA) Debt Policy Certification Program – Guidance for local governments developing debt policies, including policy guidance, debt policy template, and review process

 - GFOA Best Practice: Debt Management Policy – Best practices on debt structuring, issuance, management, and use of derivatives

 - WA Department of Commerce Bond Users Clearinghouse – Collects, analyzes, and publishes information on all bonds issued in the state and on local government outstanding general obligation debt